jmgoncalves/azure-activedirectory-library-for-js/README.md

 Fork of [this](https://github.com/AzureAD/azure-activedirectory-library-for-js) that publishes vanilla ADAL as a Node module.

 Active Directory Authentication Library for JavaScript (ADAL JS) helps you to use Azure AD for handling authentication in your single page applications.
-This library is optimized for working together with AngularJS.

 ## Versions
 Current version - 1.0.14